lawrenceevalyn/research-sandbox/writing/she-tragedy/she-tragedy.md

 ## french and german too ##

 Because my method is interested only in who speaks to whom, and relies only on TEI, I can easily consider French and German plays without being able to read them!

-# MLA abstract #

-The Heroine of Eighteenth Century She-Tragedy, in Her Network (revise to include the word “graph” if I am accepted?)
-The gendered role of the actress on stage, from the seventeenth century through the eighteenth, is often discussed in terms of the spectacle of the female body.
-In contrast, I turn my attention to the role of speech.
-In the eighteenth-century fad for “she-tragedy,” a heroine could have an overwhelming impact on theatregoers — but often very little impact on her fellow characters.
-This paper uses computational social network analysis of fifty plays 1670–1770 to abstract and compare heroines’ positions within the social worlds of their plays.
-Each social network models the number, length, and direction of each character’s lines in the play, building a map of characters’ relationships as reflected in their speech acts.
-Handmade networks of Thomas Otway’s Venice Preserv’d (1682) and Arthur Murphy’s The Grecian Daughter (1772) show a strong contrast between Belvidera’s extremely limited social sphere in Venice Preserv’d, and Euphrasia’s social centrality and plot agency in The Grecian Daughter.
-What both heroines have in common, however, is a particular use of asides and soliloquies.
-When the audience is modelled as the target of these speeches, and therefore represented as a node in the social network of the play, the true importance of the heroine becomes visible.
-Computationally-generated networks of selected plays from the century of theatrical development between Venice Preserv’d and The Grecian Daughter contextualize the differences between Belvidera and Euphrasia as social agents on- and off-stage.
-Taking up the interrelated histories of the heroic drama, the pathetic tragedy, and the bourgeois drama, this paper articulates a definition of the she-tragedy based on how and to whom the heroine is able to speak.

-Although she-tragedy heroines are marginalized in the world of their plays, they make direct claims on the audience’s sympathy.
-They are distinct from the heroes of heroic drama before and the bourgeois drama after in their ability to speak directly out from the stage. when theatrical tastes shift away from pathetic tragedy and toward bourgeois drama, this doesn’t look like a change in women’s status on the stage, but it actually is, because they get more agency.
-Social network graphs let us see whether she-tragedy heroines are socially marginalized, seperately from the question of their agency within the plot of the play

-## Theatre as communication ##

-Theatre as communication

-Forum: LSL Linguistics and Literature
-This session explores how theatrical texts and performances of them create meanings and who is responsible for the creation of those meanings.
-Abstracts of up to 500 words by 15 March 2018; Billy Clark (billy.clark@northumbria.ac.uk) and Anja Mueller-Wood (wood@uni-mainz.de).

-### Dear Billy Clark and Anja Mueller-Wood ###

-Dear Billy Clark and Anja Mueller-Wood,
-I write to suggest a paper for your consideration, for your panel “Theatre as communication” at MLA.
-I have been undertaking a digital project examining the social networks implicit within play scripts, focusing on the role of the speech act between characters.
-I am presenting on the technical underpinnings of the project at the annual Digital Humanities conference this summer, and [think MLA would be interested in the literary part]
-The abstract is as follows:
-[]
-Although the project is deeply rooted in the eighteenth century, I believe the approach will be of interest to scholars of theatre in other periods.
-Many thanks for your consideration,
-Lawrence Evalyn

-## Ways of Reading Scotland ##

-Ways of Reading Scotland

-Forum: LLC Scottish
-How might new technologies and modes of reading (digital, surface, distant, etc.) shape our understandings of Scottish texts, genres, or canons?
-250-word abstracts for 10 minute papers by 16 March 2018; Juliet Shields (js37@u.washington.edu).

-## The Politics of Consent ##

-The Politics of Consent

-Forum: LLC 18th-Century French
-Panel on the varied articulations of consent in the 18th century.
-Send title and 200-word abstract to ffalaky@tulane by 15 March 2018; Fayçal Falaky (ffalaky@tulane.edu).

-## Do the Digital Humanities Have Politics ##

-Do the Digital Humanities Have Politics?

-Special Session
-This session explores political dimensions of computational thinking as intersected with Humanities knowledge practices, particularly from critical race, feminist, queer, and SSK lenses.
-500 word abstracts by 15 March 2018; James Malazita (malazj@rpi.edu).